24 Good Reasons for Leaving a Job + How to Explain Them

 Seeking a positive company culture

-Many of us have had the experience of being in a role where everything always needed to be done by yesterday, and positive feedback barely existed.
+Many of us have worked in roles with constant urgent deadlines and very little positive feedback.
 If you’re feeling unappreciated or weighed down by the negativity at your current company, it might lead you to want to quit your job.

 This isn’t a bad thing to mention during interviews—stick to the positivity.
 Mention that you love the energy of the new workplace and can see yourself thriving in such a positive environment.